wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
-= 10.1 =
+= 10.2 =
-This is primarily a maintenance release with updates to various libraries and bug fixes.
+This is primarily a maintenance release with updates to various libraries and bug fixes, note that Google Maps is no longer supported.

 == Changelog ==
 = 10.2 =
-* Release Date: TBD
+* Release Date: August 2, 2016
 * Added: Support for use page id in Get_Historical_Data function.
 * Updated: jQuery CSS references.
 * Fixed: Various WP_DEBUG warnings.